uz0/llm/CONTRIBUTING.md

 Our reviewers evaluate contributions on:

 #### Technical Accuracy (40%)
-- All technical claims correct?
+- Are all technical claims correct?
-- Code examples work as described?
+- Do code examples work as described?
-- Best practices followed?
+- Are best practices followed?
 - Is the content up-to-date with current technologies?

 #### Educational Value (30%)